Lipoma Treatment in Roseville

 Contact Us

 If you are worried about a potential lipoma, visit Placer Dermatology.
-We provide safe and effective treatment for lipomas in Roseville.
+We provide safe and effective lipoma treatments in Roseville.
 Contact us today for your appointment!